headdetect/CS3500/PS4/Resources/README.md

 On different version of VS, you need to assign the value in the constructor.

-In addition (x2).
-Every exception is a `SpreadsheetReadWriteException`.
+In addition (x3).
+Every spreadsheet IO based exception is a `SpreadsheetReadWriteException`.
 It's strange, but w/e.

+## Modules/Dependencies
+We used [RemoteSharp](https://www.nuget.org/packages/RemoteLib/) for our "_cool feature_"